joe-taylor/ckan-bcgov-terraform/README.md

 2) Run `terraform apply -parallelism=1` this limits parallelism and solves the problem but takes longer to install the non repos
 3) Run `terraform apply` after it finishes nuke the .*.tf files in {installPath} and then run `terraform apply -parallelism=1`

-I haven't found a good solution to this via code, that doesn't mean that one doesn't exist
+I haven't found a good solution to this via code, but that doesn't mean that one doesn't exist.

 ## Solr
 To index the solr database run `paster --plugin=ckan search-index rebuild -c {installPath}/conf/ckan.ini`